 - Remove pressure and the stuck pixel should be gone.

-Should all of these approaches fail to fix your pixel warrior, at least you’ll now know it’s not simple to fix and the LCD may indeed need to be replaced.
+Should all of these approaches fail to fix your pixel warrior, at least you’ll now know it’s not simple to fix and the screen may indeed need to be replaced.

 How did your examination turn out?
 Did you discover a bad pixel?
 And were you able to fix it?

 Please do let us know if these tips helped you to fix your pixels.
 In any case, good luck!